 The State of Michigan requires that each student have a completed health and immunization form or original waiver on file in the front office.
-It is also important that an up-to-date emergency form (CIC) be on file so that the appropriate persons may be contacted in case of emergency if the parent is unreachable.
+Immunization form or original waiver must be completed before the first day of school.
+It is also required that an up-to-date emergency form (CIC) be on file so that the appropriate people may be contacted in case of emergency if the parent is unreachable.
 Please be sure to inform your child's teacher and indicate on the emergency form if your child has any allergies.

 The teachers share with you a deep concern for your child's physical and emotional health.
 Any child with an infectious condition or communicable disease must remain at home.
-Please let your child's teacher and the office know if your child has contracted a communicable illness including but not limited to, chicken pox, measles, mumps, pertussis (whooping cough), influenza (the flu), lice or strep throat.
-The best environment for a sick child is to be resting at home.
-If a student is not well enough to participate in all EC activities, including going outdoors, then they should be kept home.
+Please let your child's teacher and the office know if your child has contracted a communicable illness including but not limited to, Covid-19, chicken pox, measles, mumps, pertussis (whooping cough), influenza (the flu), lice or strep throat.
+The best environment for a sick child is to rest at home.
+If a student is not well enough to participate in all EC activities, including going outdoors, then they should be kept at home.